Connor Wong Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The Yankees pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.63).
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.62).

-- Yankees pitchers combine to surrender 72 total home runs at a rate of 1.1 per game (to rank 18th in the league).
+- Yankees pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 18th in the league).

-- Cole (7-0) gets the starting nod for the Yankees in his 14th start of the season.
-He has a 2.82 ERA in 79 2/3 innings pitched, with 84 strikeouts.
+- German makes the start for the Yankees, his 12th of the season.
+He is 3-3 with a 3.69 ERA and 59 strikeouts in 61 2/3 innings pitched.

-- The right-hander's most recent appearance came on Saturday against the Los Angeles Dodgers, when he threw six innings, surrendering one earned run while giving up four hits.
+- His last appearance was on Sunday against the Los Angeles Dodgers, when the righty went 6 2/3 innings, surrendering one earned run while giving up four hits.

+- The 30-year-old has a 3.69 ERA and 8.7 strikeouts per nine innings across 11 games this season, while allowing a batting average of .179 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.